AJ23233/Generate_Documents/README.md

 i.e. The user can create documents in bulk as per requirements

 ## Pre-Requisites :
-> The user needs to create his own template using the guide, Which can be dowloaded using the API
+> The user needs to create his customized template using the guide, Which can be dowloaded using the API

 > OS should be Windows having Python3 installed